lemonade64/ftc-scouting23/README.md

    npm install
    ```

+3. Add the environment variables

-3. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev
    ```

-4. Access the form at http://localhost:3000
+5. Access the form at http://localhost:3000
-5. View the data using the [scouting spreadsheet](https://docs.google.com/spreadsheets/d/1kCz0u9UEARXdnpdwKXgGauxsrJtPLlLpxDtDvcWOLc8/edit#gid=0)
+6. View the data using the [scouting spreadsheet](https://docs.google.com/spreadsheets/d/1kCz0u9UEARXdnpdwKXgGauxsrJtPLlLpxDtDvcWOLc8)

 ## Usage

-1. **Data Input:**: Start by entering relevant data for each metric
+1. **Data Input**: Start by entering relevant data for each metric
 2. **Form Submission**: Ensure all the entered data is accurate and complete, then submit the form
-3. **Data Analysis:**: Using Google Sheets, you can visualise and evaluate the stats accordingly
+3. **Data Analysis**: Using Google Sheets, you can visualise and evaluate the stats accordingly

 ## Contributors